node-red/node-red-nodes/io/serialport/README.md

 <a href="http://nodered.org" target="_new">Node-RED</a> nodes to talk to an hardware Serial port.

-**Note** : This is the same node as is/was in the core of Node-RED.
-If you already have it installed you do NOT need this node.
+**Note** : This is the same node as was in the core of Node-RED.
+As of v0.10.8 it will be installed from here instead.

 Install
 -------